KruxAI/ragbuilder-readme/README.md

 ```

 Run the Docker Container.
-Create .env as below and use it while running the container
+Create .env as below and use it while running the container.
+The env file must be in the same directory where the docker command is being run
+Mac
 ```
-docker run --env-file .env -p 55003:8005 ragbuilder
+docker run -it -v "$(pwd):/ragbuilder" --env-file .env -p 55003:8005 ragbuilder
 ```
+Windows
+docker run -d -v %cd%:/ragbuilder --env-file .env -p 55003:8005 ragbuilder

 OR